partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 2. Windowed Table and Window: Windowed table is as defined in SQL spec 2011, section 4.15.14.
 A **windowed table** is a table together with one or more windows.
 A **window** is a transient data structure associated with a table expression.
 A window is defined explicitly by a window definition or implicitly by an inline window specification.
 Implicitly defined windows have an implementation-dependent window name.
 A
    **window** is used to specify window partitions and window frames, which are collections of rows used in the definition of **window functions**.
 3. Partition: To distinguish between SQL's definition of window, in this RFC, the term **partition** refers to the window partition specified for each row.
-See [Partition As Nested Data](#Partition-As-Nested-Data) for details.
+Check Appendix 7 **Partition As Nested Data** for a visual demonstration.
 4. Equivalent Partition: Two binding tuples $b, b' \in B^{in}_{WINDOWED}$ are in the same equivalence partition if and only if every partition expression $e_i$ evaluates to equivalent values $v_i$ (when evaluated on b) and $v_i'$ (when evaluated on $b'$).
 5. PartiQL core and PartiQL syntactic sugar: The PartiQL core is a functional programming language with composable aspects.
 Three aspects of the PartiQL core syntax and semantics are characteristic of its functional orientation:
   - Every (sub)query and every (sub) expression input and output PartiQL data.